Health & Safety

 • For off-site competitions, the reading will be taken from the closest station to that facility.
 All efforts to make that call at 2 pm will be made.

-• Lightning - Increased vigilance should be taken when a thunderstorm warning has been issued by the Hong Kong Observatory.
+• Lightning — Increased vigilance should be taken when a thunderstorm warning has been issued by the Hong Kong Observatory.
 Local conditions should be regularly monitored via a reliable weather application.
-Outdoor activity will be suspended for 30-minutes following any observation of any lightning or any weather monitoring service that reports lightning strikes within 10km.
+Outdoor activity will be suspended for 30 minutes following direct observation of lightning or by a weather monitoring service that reports lightning strikes within 10km.
 All outdoor facilities should be evacuated to a safe indoor space that has been ideally pre-designated.
-Competitive play may resume once a full 30-minutes has passed following the last strike within 10km.
+Competitive play may resume once a full 30 minutes has passed following the last strike within 10km.

 Heat Guidelines